Investigating the role of tetraquark operators in lattice QCD studies of the $a_0(980)$ and $\kappa$ resonances: Interpolating operators

 where $t$ is the time separation, $t_s$ is some reference source time, and $O_i(t)$ denotes the $i$-th interpolating operator constructed from quark and gluon fields to annihilate single- and multi-hadron states having appropriate transformation properties.
 The corresponding creation operators are denoted by $\overline{O}_i(t)$.
 The operators $O_i$ and $\overline{O}_i$ are the analytic continuations to Euclidean space of the Minkowski-space operators $O_i^{(M )}$ and $O_i^{(M)\dagger}$, respectively.
 In the imaginary time formalism, estimates of these ${\cal C}_{ij}(t)$ correlators can be obtained using a Markov-chain Monte Carlo method.
 The various diagonal elements of this matrix at early times can differ drastically in magnitude due to different operator normalizations.
 To ameliorate any possible numerical instabilities from these physically irrelevant normalizations, the following rescaled matrix is formed and subsequently used:

-where the normalization time $t_N=\tau_Na_t$ is taken at some early time, such as $t_N < 3\,a_t \sim 0.1~$fm.
+where the normalization time $t_N=\tau_Na_t$ is taken at some early time, such as $t_N < 3\,a_t \sim 0.1~$fm, and $a_t$ is the temporal lattice spacing.
 In finite volume, the stationary-state energies $E_n$ are discrete, so by inserting a complete set of states, these correlators can be expressed in terms of the energies using

 ignoring negligible effects from the temporal boundary and taking $E_{n+1}\ge E_n$.

 Given the large number of complex-valued overlap factors $Z_i^{(n)}$ in Eq.~(\ref{eq:corrt}), it is not practical to do simultaneous fits to the entire $C(t)$ matrix to determine the low-lying energies, so instead, separate fits are carried out to each of the diagonal elements of the matrix $\widetilde{C}(t)$ obtained using a single-pivot rotation\cite{Fox:1981xz,Michael:1982gb,Luscher:1990ck}